-Give your child lots of scrap paper and safe, blunt-nosed scissors and let them cut freely.
+Give children lots of scrap paper and safe, blunt-nosed scissors and let them cut freely.
 Everything they cut does not need to have lines on it.

 Pasting also requires finger control as well as planning skills.
 Children learn to think about how they will space things on their page before beginning.

-Planning skills are vital for the early grades and a lack of these skills are why many children need to attend occupational therapy sessions.
+Planning skills are vital for the early grades and a lack of these skills is why many children need to attend occupational therapy sessions.

 6. Free Play

-The most important activity that your child should have full control over every day is their time to play freely.
+The most important activity that children should have full control over every day is their time to play freely.